Stan Barrett: NASCAR

 The publicity gained from the attempt took Barrett to NASCAR.
-Between his movie commitments, Barrett found time to race in 19 Winston Cup Series races during the 1980s.
+Between his movie commitments, Barrett found time to race in nineteen Winston Cup Series races during the 1980s.
 Barrett posted two top ten finishes, running his last race in 1990.
 In 1999, Barrett was scheduled to run three Craftsman Truck Series races for PBH Motorsports, who had planned to field a Cup team for his son Stanton Barrett.
 Stan was scheduled to run at Heartland Park Topeka Watkins Glen International and Sears Point Raceway.

-In 2008, at age 65, he made a surprising return to stock car racing.
+In 2008, at the age of 65, he made a surprising return to stock car racing.
 His son Stanton, running Chevrolets in the second tier Nationwide Series, invited Stan to run beside him in the SBM Motorsports team.
 After an abortive attempt at Mexico City, Stan later qualified for the Montreal and WGI races.
-He was forced to retire in both of them.
+He was forced to retire in both races.

 Stuntman career

-He has worked as a stuntman since the 1960s in motion pictures and television series.
+Barrett has worked as a stuntman since the 1960s in motion pictures and television series.
 He has been stunt doubling and stunt coordinating for many of Hollywood actors in films such as When Time Ran Out... and Smokey and the Bandit.
 He also appeared in the 1980 TV movie Stunts Unlimited about stunt performers.